 A UM/UIM policy would cover you, your family members, passengers in your car, and others driving your car with your permission.

-You are correct that if you have collision coverage, you may not need UM/UIM property damage since you could put a claim in through your collision coverage if an uninsured motorist hit your vehicle.
-This type of policy might be of use if the other party, who is at fault, is underinsured.
-If the other driver’s policy would not cover all of your auto repairs you could file a claim against your UM/UIM coverage for the difference (minus your deductible) between the damage to your car and what the other driver’s policy will pay.
+You are correct that if you have collision coverage, you may not need UM/UIM property damage since you could put a claim in through your collision coverage if an uninsured motorist hits your vehicle.
+This policy might be useful if the other party, who is at fault, is underinsured.
+If the other driver’s policy would not cover all of your auto repairs, you could file a claim against your UM/UIM coverage for the difference (minus your deductible) between the damage to your car and what the other driver’s policy will pay.

-If you have collision coverage and your PIP or your own health insurance that would pay medical bills if you were in an accident with an uninsured or underinsured motorist then you may not need UM/UIM coverages.
+If you have collision coverage and your PIP or your own health insurance that would pay medical bills if you were in an accident with an uninsured or underinsured motorist, you may not need UM/UIM coverage.
 It is a personal choice dependent upon your own situation and what auto insurance coverages you already have beyond the required TX liability insurance.